What is the Cover Indiana?

 A helmet and water bottle are required.
 Cycling shorts are highly recommended.
 Pro tip: don't wear underwear in conjunction with cycling shorts.

 What other expenses should I expect to incur?

 Mostly lunches, which can often be less than $10.
 There will be other opportunities to support the local economy.
-We will ride by the Exotic Feline Rescue Center.
+We will ride by the Bridgeton Mill, Exotic Feline Rescue Center, and Bluespring Caverns.
 Most years, a group will go see a movie, and many nights there will be a group in search of ice cream.

 How much money should I bring?

 Around $100, but most places accept credit cards.